 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Tennessee State Bank to Other Competitive Offers

 |Checking Account||0.1% APY||$2500|

 |Money Market Account||0.2% APY||$2500|

-Tennessee State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Tennessee State Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+Tennessee State Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Tennessee State Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Tennessee State Bank's CD rates are fair compared to the average U.S. bank.Back to Overview
+Tennessee State Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Tennessee State Bank Near Me

-Tennessee State Bank has 16 branches in the U.S.Back to Overview
+Tennessee State Bank has 16 physical locations in the U.S.Back to Overview